Princess Marina Hospital

-Princess Marina Hospital (PMH) is a provincial, government-funded hospital in Botswana.
+Princess Marina Hospital (PMH) is a provincial, government-funded district general hospital in Botswana.
 As of March 2018, PMH is the largest referral hospital in Botswana, with 530 in-patient beds.
 It is named after Princess Marina.

 Location

-The hospital is located in the city of Gaborone, at the corner of North Ring Road and Notwane Road.
+Princess Marina Hospital is located in the capital city of Gaborone, at the corner of North Ring Road and Notwane Road.
 One block west of Marina Hospital lies the National Museum of Botswana, and two blocks to the east of the hospital, is the Botswana National Stadium.
 The geo-graphical coordinates of the hospital are: 24°39'25.0"S, 25°55'26.0"E (Latitude:-24.656944; Longitude:25.923889).

 History

-The hospital was built to mark the independence of Botswana (formerly Bechuanaland) from the British, on 30 September 1966.
+Princess Marina Hospital was built to mark the independence of Botswana (formerly Bechuanaland) from the British, on 30 September 1966.
 The buildings were officially commissioned by her Royal Highness, the Duchess of Kent Princess Marina and the hospital was named after her.